Who Are We ?

 What happened to ABT Certificate Course Training?

-We have been certifying practitioners in ABT for the past two years.
-The third batch will be certified in February 2020.
+We have been certifying three batches of ABT practitioners.
 Based on Gitanjali and Sumathi’s experience of teaching arts based therapy to over sixty practitioners, both felt the need to design and implement a course that looks specifically at social inclusion through the Arts.
 API is a result of their vision.

 How is API different?